SAINT-BRIEUC OFFSHORE WIND FARM

 EVOLUTION OF THE WORK

-Iberdrola group, in collaboration with French companies RES and Caisse Des Dépôts, both belonging to the consortium Ailes Marines (in which our company is the main shareholder), has finished the first phase of construction of the project: analysis of the technical and environmental conditions of the site.
+Iberdrola group, in collaboration with French companies RES and Caisse des Dépôts, both belonging to the consortium Ailes Marines (property of Iberdrola after the recent acquisition of all of its shares), has finished the first phase of construction of the project: analysis of the technical and environmental conditions of the site.

 This first step involved installing three wind measurement systems in the area where the farm is located and which have recorded the wind power potential in the area during the last two years.
 They will do so using the LIDAR (Laser Imaging Detection And Ranging) system, which by laser determines in a precise way the direction of the prevailing wind in order to identify the optimum orientation of the wind turbines for the highest possible energy yield.